 At the beginning of each story, there is a word list that introduces the words that are central to the story's plot.
-Seeing the words ahead of time gives children the opportunity to practice reading them.
-Understanding these key words will help increase their comprehension of the story.
+Seeing the words ahead of time gives children the opportunity to practice reading them and helps their comprehension of the story.